vorostamas/smarthome/jinja_helpers/readme.md

             {%- endif -%}
 ```

 ### 6a.
-THE Guru of templates, Real Jinja Ninja, [@dale3h](https://github.com/dale3h) has simplified the above and it is now just a few lines of code - see below.
+THE Guru of templates [@dale3h](https://github.com/dale3h) has simplified the above and it is now just a few lines of code - see below.

 ```
 {%- for prop in trigger|sort if prop not in ['to_state', 'from_state'] -%}